-Shawn V Giammattei, PhD
+Shawn V. Giammattei, PhD #PSY22570

-I am a Clinical Psychologist specializing in individual, couples and family therapy.
-I maintain a private practice in both San Francisco, CA and Santa Rosa, CA. As a narratively informed, culturally sensitive, psychologist, I work collaboratively with clients to find solutions to the problems that are negatively impacting their lives and relationships.
-My approach to therapy is interactive and solution-focused.
-I integrate complementary methodologies and techniques to offer a highly personalized experience that is tailored to each client or family's needs.
+Shawn is a licensed psychologist in Northern California, and specializes in the treatment of gender identity issues in children, adolescents and adults, as well as lesbian, gay, bisexual and transgender couple and family issues.
+He maintains a private practice in both San Francisco, CA and Santa Rosa, CA. As a narratively informed, culturally sensitive, psychologist, he works collaboratively with clients to find solutions to the problems that are negatively impacting their lives and relationships.
+His approach to therapy is interactive and solution-focused.
+He integrates complementary methodologies and techniques to offer a highly personalized experience that is tailored to each client or family's needs.

-Dr. Lisa Richards
+Dr. Lisa Richards, PsyD. #PSY32644

 She completed a predoctoral internship at Mississippi State Hospital where she provided individual, group, and crisis interventions to individuals with varying degrees of mental illness and chemical dependency.
 There she utilized a LGBTQ+ affirming approach and created a group for LGBTQ+ clients in the chemical dependency program.

 Dr. Richards’ postdoctoral fellowship was completed at Mule Creek State Prison which is a transgender hub within CDCR, meaning that many transgender individuals reside at that institution and the appropriate services are available for them.
 While at Mule Creek, she provided gender health evaluations for individuals requesting gender affirming surgery as well as individual and group therapy.
 She has since transferred to California Department of Corrections Sacramento which is also a transgender hub.